Bylaws of the College Assembly in the College of Liberal Arts and Sciences

 - Committee on Graduate Studies (CGS) shall:

-- Review and recommend to the CAC and/or the CA for action on all proposals with reference primarily to graduate course and curricular change, program requirements (which include degrees, majors, minors, certificates) and educational policy and procedures.
-New degrees, or certificates, or deletions of the same, should be acted on individually.
-All other proposals should be considered as a whole.
+- Review and recommend to the CAC and/or the CA for action on all proposals with reference primarily to graduate course and curricular changes and educational policy and procedures.

 - Review and make recommendations on graduate student petitions requesting special relief from College or University rules when referred to them by the College Office of Graduate Affairs, the dean and/or the dean’s designee, or by special request of the student.